 1. Cut cardboard covers slightly larger than the size of your accordion, folded up.
 I made these strips of paper as wide as printer paper (8.5″) and about 2″ tall, then made the cardboard covers overhang by about 1/8″.
 I folded the paper first, then measured the folded size to determine the cover.
 I cut the cardboard with a utility knife and metal ruler.

-3. Gluing the inside is the trickiest – fold up your accordion inside, and put glue on the facing side of the last sheet, then adhere it to the first cover.
-For the second cover, put glue on the sheet facing you and then lay the cover on top like you’re putting together a sandwich.
+3. Gluing the inside is the trickiest – fold up your accordion inside, and put glue on the back of the last sheet – the side that will come in contact with the back cover of your book, and carefully center it on the back cover.
+For the front cover, put glue on the sheet facing you and then lay the cover on top like you’re putting together a sandwich, keeping the accordion folded.

 4. Viola!
 If you like, cut a short piece of ribbon and glue it to the back of the book for a tie.
 Make sure there’s no glue sticking the pages of your book together before you tie it and leave it to dry.